andrekramer/erdna/README.md

-An interpreter for a Scheme -like language written in javascript hosted in a node web server.
+An interpreter for a Scheme -like language written in Javascript hosted in a Node web server.
+Loosely based on
-The commit history builds up language features for the curl commands below and those in the examples directory.
+[An Introduction to Scheme and its Implemementation] (https://docs.scheme.org/schintro/schintro_toc.html) The commit history builds up language features for the example curl commands below and those in file in the examples directory.
 Full Scheme macros and callcc are not covered.
-Supports Promises via Javascript async so can request the Web (see examples/non-standard).
+Supports Promises via Javascript async/await so can request the Web (see examples/non-standard).
 What if the Web was programmable in a uniform but flexible syntax?

 to clone: